 Back in 2009, the wine industry was struggling due to the global economy recovering from a bank crisis.
 In efforts to boost sales and fix the wine industry slump, as well as kick off the Memorial Day holiday weekend, Rick Bakas suggested a day dedicated to the brilliant wine, Chardonnay.

-International Chardonnay Day is always celebrated on the Thursday before Memorial Day; therefore the date is often changing from year to year.
+The International Holiday, Chardonnay Day, always falls on the Thursday preceeding Memorial Day; therefore the date is often changing year after year.

 In 2010, the first Chardonnay Day occurred, with celebrations and tasting in Australia, New Zealand, South Africa, Burgundy, Paris, London, New York, Miami, Austin, Chicago, Denver, Seattle, Oregon, and all throughout California.